QuickBlox/Documentation/docs/4_android/4_Chat/13_Message_carbons.md

 <span id="Message_carbons" class="on_page_navigation"></span>
 ## Message carbons
-This feature defines an approach for ensuring that all of user's devices get both sides of all conversations in order to avoid confusion.
-Information about the current state of a conversation is shared between all of a user's clients that enable this feature.
+This feature defines an approach to ensure that all of user's devices get messages from the side of all participants.
+Information about the current state of a conversation is shared between all of a user's clients that have this feature enabled.

 Is it convenient to **enable** carbons after chat login:
 ```java
 QBChatService.getInstance().enableCarbons();
 ```

-To **disabling** carbons use:
+To **disable** carbons use:
 ```java
 QBChatService.getInstance().disableCarbons();
 ```